What It Means To Be An Independent Contractor, Self Employed.

 The following covers the tax basics of being self-employed.
 This is not a total discussion covering everything there is to know.
 It is an outline of definitions and the answers to the most commonly asked questions about taxes and requirements for being self-employed.

-- Your income will be reported to the government by your agency or customers on a form 1099MISC.
-There will be no taxes taken out.
-You are responsible for paying your own taxes.
+- If your income is reported to the government by your agency or customers or 3rd party merchant services, it will be on a form 1099.
+There will be no payroll taxes withheld.
 You are taxed on your Net Profit, the income left after you have deducted allowable business expenses.

 Business Expenses - Deductions from your business income.
 Below are general categories.
 Each business has its own specific deductions.